 What to expect

 Do not clean fish in the cabins, by the cabins, close to the cabins, in the boats, or anywhere nearby where you will be.
 Bear are attracted to the fish smell and garbage.
 Keep your campsite clean by storing garbage responsibly and keeping the campsite clean.
+Pack out all garbage in small bags (grocery bag size packed full is a good measure) such that they can fit in the float locker of the airplane.
+Multiple bags work better than one big bag.

 Familiarize yourself with the Alaska Department of Fish and Game rules on "Defense of Life and Property" so you know the laws regarding protecting yourself.
 The Alaska State Troopers must be notified if an animal is shot or killed in defense of life and property.